Ilia-E/html-css/README.md

 # html-css
-Learning project of responsive HTML and CSS web site
+Learning project of responsive HTML and CSS website